The Indypendent: History

-Prior to the September 11, 2001 attacks The Indypendent focused largely, though not entirely, on local issues, examining the corporatization of New York public schools, the decimation of public space, and the placing of power-plants in overwhelmingly poor areas of New York City.
+Prior to the September 11, 2001 attacks The Indypendent focused largely, though not entirely, on local issues, examining the corporatization of New York public schools, the decimation of public space, and the placing of power plants in overwhelmingly poor areas of New York City.
 Following 9/11, the paper increasingly covered international and national affairs, in addition to local issues.
 The paper increasingly grew in the physical sense, as well, reaching 24 pages in the days leading up to the 2002 World Economic Forum meetings in New York.
 In first days of the Iraq War, the paper increased its publishing frequency and decreased its size in order to better deal with the surge of content.
 In the month before the 2004 Republican National Convention, the paper went color.

 Organization and structure

 The Indypendent is a volunteer-driven newspaper.
-It has two full-time staff but relies on a core group of volunteers as well as a rotating cast of contributing writers.
+It has two full-time staff members and relies on a core group of volunteers as well as a rotating cast of contributing writers.
 John Tarleton is the current editor, Peter Rugh the associate editor, Frank Reynoso the illustration director, Mikael Tarkela the director of design, and Elia Gran the social media editor.
-Ellen Davidson, Alina Mogilyanskaya, Nicholas Powers and Steven Wishnia are contributing editors to the paper.
+Ellen Davidson, Alina Mogilyanskaya, Nicholas Powers, and Steven Wishnia are contributing editors to the paper.

 Awards and alumni activities

 The Indypendent has won numerous awards from the New York City Independent Press Association ("Ippies"), including 11 in 2005.
 Writer Sarah Stuteville won a 2004 James Aronson Award for Social Justice Journalism for her work with the Indypendent and has since founded the Common Language Project.
-Most of its volunteers are active within various elements of the New York City social justice community.
+Most of the paper's volunteers are active within various elements of the New York City social justice community.

 Reception

-The Indypendent′s June 2002 decision to expel one of its members for disruptive behavior caused great consternation in the network, though similar personality clashes have since become rather common within Indymedia.
+The Indypendents June 2002 decision to expel one of its members for disruptive behavior caused great consternation in the network, though similar personality clashes have since become rather common within Indymedia.
 The paper was one of the first Indymedia projects to accept paid advertising, and it was also one of the first projects to formally pay its volunteers for their labor.
 The paper's wide-ranging acceptance of left-wing ideologies (including more traditionally leftist and Maoist viewpoints) has also been criticized by many anarchists.

 The Indypendent has been heralded as the paper that those who miss the political reporting of The Village Voice should read for local news.
 The newspaper is considered one of the most reliable independent sources for off-the-beaten-path journalism in New York City, as reported by The Village Voice in 2017.
-The Indypendent was also celebrated by Democracy Now! with Amy Goodman — the most widely known indymedia outlet — in 2019 as a newspaper that grew out of New York City indymedia.
-Other left-leaning publications across the city, country and world have re-published Indypendent articles as the publication's reporters often cover topics that aren't covered elsewhere.
+The Indypendent was also celebrated by Democracy Now! with Amy Goodman — the most widely known Indymedia outlet — in 2019 as a newspaper that grew out of New York City Indymedia.
+Other left-leaning publications across the city, country and world have re-published Indypendent articles, as the publication's reporters often cover topics that are not covered elsewhere.